TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ### A word about texture type, depth and limitations

-When importing textures (assets) in Unreal Engine, there is high chances that the default type automaticly set by UE will not be compatible with TouchEngine.
-You'll want to make sur your asset is in VectorDisplacementmap mode (RGBA8, 8bits) or HDR mode (RGB, no sRGB, 32bits) or Displacementmap mode (8/16bits).
+When importing textures (assets) in Unreal Engine, there is high chances that the default type automatically set by UE will not be compatible with TouchEngine.
+You'll want to make sur your asset is in VectorDisplacementmap mode (RGBA8, 8bits) or HDR mode (RGB, no sRGB, 32bits).
+Uncompressed textures should all work.
+Please open an issue on Github and share your texture file in a .zip if you encounter issues with a specific file.

+Accessing a TouchEngine Component TOP output should always work and be converted to the appropriate texture type in the Unreal blueprint.

 ## 03 Parameters